-The financial year to June 2023 saw a significant decline in the level of M&A activity, both in Ireland and globally, reflecting the more difficult economic environment and challenging financing markets.
+The financial year to June 2024 saw an increase in the level of M&A activity in Ireland and globally which has continued into the current financial year.
+This reflects the improving economic environment and financing markets which are expected to lead to a continued uptake in M&A activity in 2025.